 The role of the German Startup Monitor

-Startups as a driver of innovation
+Startups as an engine of innovation

 Sustainability as an important factor